-The conservation fencing within Yathong Nature Reserve will be up to 40,000 hectares, one-third of the total size of the reserve (118,805 hectares), making it the largest feral predator-free area established in New South Wales.
+The site within Yathong Nature Reserve will be up to 40,000 ha, one-third of the total size of the reserve (118,805 ha), making it the largest feral-predator-free area established in New South Wales.

 Acknowledgement of Country